Chinese listed companies ramp up virus efforts after president's call

 Shares in TEDA, Xilong Scientific and Guide Infrared have jumped roughly 40%, 24%, and 9% this week, respectively.
 The blue-chip index CSI300 .CSI300 is down nearly 4% during the same period.

-Other firms, including biotech firm BGI Genomics Co (300676.SZ), mask producer Guangzhou Improve Medical Instruments Co (300030.SZ) and drugmaker Guangdong Zhongsheng Pharmaceutical Co (002317.SZ), have also disclosed efforts to help in the fight against the spread of the virus.
+Other firms, including biotech firm BGI Genomics Co 300676.SZ, mask producer Guangzhou Improve Medical Instruments Co 300030.SZ and drugmaker Guangdong Zhongsheng Pharmaceutical Co 002317.SZ, have also disclosed efforts to help in the fight against the spread of the virus.

-E-commerce platforms, including Alibaba’s Taobao, JD.com (JD.O), Pinduoduo Inc (PDD.O) and Suning.com (002024.SZ), have announced crackdowns on price hikes of products needed to fight the virus as demand surges.
+E-commerce platforms, including Alibaba’s Taobao, JD.com (JD.O), Pinduoduo Inc (PDD.O) and Suning.com 002024.SZ, have announced crackdowns on price hikes of products needed to fight the virus as demand surges.

 Reporting by Samuel Shen and Brenda Goh; Editing by Neil Fullick